 YouTube Tools from YouTube

 These are free YouTube tools that come with your account.
-They focus primarily on letting you create basic videos with ease and showing you how to make great videos.
-Along the way, you’ll learn what potential viewers like and also suits your style as a creator.
+They focus primarily on letting you create basic videos with ease and providing you education on how to make great videos.
+Along the way, you’ll learn what potential viewers like through provided analytics and also what suits your style as a creator.

 1. YouTube Studio

-The YouTube Studio is where you get to upload videos, at least if they’re prerecorded.
-Livestreams work a bit differently.
+YouTube Studio is where you manage your uploaded and published videos as well as livestreams.
 However, the studio is more than a place to simply upload files.
-There are options for enhancing your video before it displays, such as adding YouTube cards with additional information, asking for closed captions, and putting a watermark on the video.
+There are options for enhancing your video such as adding YouTube cards with additional information, providing closed captions, and creating an end screen.
 In addition, you can choose a thumbnail rather than letting YouTube choose one randomly.
 Best of all, this YouTube tool is easy to use.

 2. YouTube Creator Academy

-Although YouTube will allow you to upload videos without taking the “courses” offered, much of the information in the academy is essential.
+Although YouTube will allow you to upload videos without taking the “courses” offered here, much of the information in this academy is essential.
 For instance, there are courses that cover community guidelines and copyright issues, both of which you’ll be held responsible for.
 In addition, you can take courses on how to make money, video strategy, production tips, leveraging analytics, and more.
-In some ways, the academy is multiple YouTube tools in one.
+It also provides video tutorials for creating instructional videos, recording video calls, and online events.

 General YouTube Tools

-These tools are the powerhouse tools that most YouTubers, YouTube influencers, and YouTube content creators use.
+These tools are the powerhouse tools that most YouTubers, influencers, and content creators use.
 They can help you with your YouTube SEO, channel audit, thumbnail A/B testing, and a host of other convenient functionality.
-In other words, they both help you get discovered and grow your channel subscribers by offering the best content possible.
+In other words, these tools help you get discovered and grow your channel subscribers by helping you offer the best content possible.

 3. Tubebuddy

 With Tubebuddy, you have an easy-to-use Chrome extension that’s rich in features.
 Unlike some competing YouTube tools, this one’s YouTube certified.
 There are video SEO features that help your videos get discovered more easily, and quality analytics to see what works.
 In addition, they have advanced productivity tools that make video customization a snap.
-However, their unique feature is bulk processing: this is used to perform tasks, such as demonetization appeals and adding cards, in bulk to save time.
+However, their unique feature is bulk processing: this is used to perform tasks, such as demonetization appeals and adding cards in bulk to save time.
+It also assists in letting you know what are the best times to upload videos to maximize engagement and growth.

 4. VidIQ

 This is one of those YouTube tools that provides a little bit of everything.
 With VidIQ, you can get excellent analytics and SEO tools, channel audits, and more.
 One thing I like is that they’ll give you some video ideas, which are drawn from trending vids in your niche.
 In addition, they provide competitor analysis that makes it easier to keep track of trends.
-Keyword research is another trick up their sleeve, too.
-Just keep in mind that you can purchase varying levels of service, depending on your needs and budget.
+Keyword research, including analyzing search volume, is another trick up their sleeve.
+You can purchase varying levels of service, depending on your needs and budget.

 5. Vidooly